alininayeh/jsloader/README.md

 Demo
 ---

-You can see a demo if you open the demo.html file.
+You can see a demo if you download and open the demo.html file.